-The top value in the widget shows the total step count for that day and the bottom value is the estimated amount of active calories you have burned so far during the day.
+The large number in the center of the display is the estimated amount of active calories you have burned so far during the day.
 Below this you see the total calories burned.
-The total includes both active calories and your Basal Metabolic Rate, BMR (see below).
+The total includes both active calories and your Basal Metabolic Rate (see below).

-The half rings in the widget indicates how close you are to your daily activity goals.
-These targets can be adjusted to your personal preferences (see below).
+The ring in both displays indicates how close you are to your daily activity goals.
+These targets can be adjusted to your personal preferences (see below)

-You can also check your steps and calories burned over the last seven days by swiping up from the widget.
+You can also check your steps over the last seven days with a swipe to the left.
+Swipe left or press the middle button again to see calories consumption.